Our Commitment

 Setting the Standard

 Red Lobster is committed to taking a leadership position in conserving and protecting every kind of seafood we source and serve.
-That’s why we’re proud to sit on the Board of Directors for both the National Fisheries Institute and Global Aquaculture Alliance, now Global Seafood Assurances.
+That’s why we’re proud to sit on the Board of Directors for the National Fisheries Institute.
 It’s also why we helped write the Law of the Sea, and worked to establish the industry’s first standards around freshness and safety.

 From the very beginning, we understood the importance of establishing face-to-face relationships with our seafood suppliers.
 They know we demand seafood of the highest quality, and we require them to supply it in ways that are traceable, sustainable, and responsible.